There are two main types of stroke:

 Representation of the CPR technique.

-In the event of cardiorespiratory arrest, CPR can help us save lives.
+In the event of cardiorespiratory arrest, CPR can help save lives.

-Cardiopulmonary resuscitation is a rescue procedure that is performed when we find ourselves facing a victim in cardiorespiratory arrest.
-It should be said that sometimes it is necessary to take a first aid course to know what maneuvers should be applied.
-However, knowing the basic techniques of CPR will be useful for everyone, since an emergency of this nature can happen at the most unexpected moment and everyone can be a victim.
+Cardiopulmonary resuscitation is a lifesaving procedure performed when we encounter a victim in cardiac arrest.
+It's worth noting that sometimes a first aid course is necessary to know what maneuvers to perform.
+However, knowing basic CPR techniques will be useful for everyone, as an emergency of this nature can happen at the most unexpected moment, and anyone can be a victim.

 Chest compressions: These maintain blood circulation.

-- Mouth-to-mouth breathing: With it, oxygen is provided to the victim.
+- Mouth-to-mouth resuscitation: This provides oxygen to the victim.

-- First, we will do chest compressions to keep blood flowing through the organs.
-To do this, we must kneel next to the patient and place the heel of the hands - the carpus - in the center of the victim's chest.
-Then, place the heel of the other hand on top of the first and intertwine the fingers.
-At a rate of 100 to 120 compressions per minute, we will do 30 compressions.
+- First, we'll perform chest compressions to keep blood flowing through the organs.
+To do this, kneel next to the patient and place the heel of our hands (the wrist) in the center of the victim's chest.
+Then, place the heel of our other hand on top of the first and interlace our fingers.
+At a rate of 100 to 120 compressions per minute, we'll perform 30 compressions.

-- Next, we have to do mouth-to-mouth resuscitation or rescue insufflations.
-You should do two and see how the chest inflates to assess that we are doing it correctly.
+- Next, we need to perform mouth-to-mouth resuscitation or rescue breaths.
+You should perform two breaths, and you should see how the chest inflates to assess whether you're doing it correctly.

 What not to do in the event of a stroke?

-- Many times, in order to help the victim, we do things that make the situation worse.
-We should not try to calm the symptoms seen previously, since we will be wasting time if they are signs of an accident or stroke.
-Likewise, we should not give any type of food or drink to the person who may be experiencing a potential cardiovascular accident.
+- Often, in an attempt to help the victim, we do things that make the situation worse.
+We should not try to alleviate the symptoms we've seen before, as we would be wasting our time if they are signs of an accident or stroke.
+Likewise, we should not give any food or drink to someone who may be experiencing a potential stroke.

-As always when it comes to health, prevention is a fundamental factor.
-Some risk factors for a stroke are:
+As always when it comes to health, prevention is key.
+Some risk factors for stroke include:

 - Having had a stroke before.